abhiraaid/Designer-Hotkeys-in-Blender/README.md

 Duplicate without Link - `Ctrl Shift D`

 #
 _Troubleshooting: The above 2 shortcuts revert back to their original on every login.
-Solution is to use the following add-on which will change the keys to above mentioned everytime you press_ `Cmd Alt Spacebar`
+Solution is to use the following add-on which will change the keys to above mentioned everytime you Startup

 Download the add-on: [`Dulicate Hotkey Fix.py`](https://github.com/abhiraaid/Designer-Hotkeys-in-Blender/releases/tag/duplicate-hotkey-fix-py)
 #